Mathew-Harvey/MsSubscriptionUI/README.md

 - Follow the steps above to get your API key
 - Paste it in and save

-### Search returns no results

-**Problem:** The flow/asset name might not match exactly.

-**Solution:**
-- Try partial names (e.g., "customer" instead of "Customer Onboarding Workflow")
-- Try different keywords
+### Where do I find resource IDs?

-- Check the MarineStream admin panel for the exact name
+**Answer:** In the MarineStream admin panel
+- Each flow/asset has a unique ID
+- Usually looks like: `df596c86-ee83-6aa4-bf62-1e46f847cf9a`
+- Copy the entire ID and paste it into this app

 ---